viad00/cuda_sync_editing/README.md

 ### Usage
 1. Select block (one or several lines), containing some ID's (identifiers)
-2. Activate plugin by menu item: `Plugins / Sync Editing / Toggle`
+2. Activate plugin by menu item: `Plugins / Sync Editing / Activate`
 3. Selection is removed but plugin colorizes that block in different color
 4. Click on any ID in that block, which you want to edit
 5. Edit it (type new text)